-Soap plant, a spring bloomer with small, white, star-like flowers is abundant along the trail.
+Soap plant, a spring bloomer with small, white, star-like flowers, is abundant along the trail.
 This member of the lily family was a most useful plant to early residents of the Santa Monica Mountains.
 Indians cooked the bulbs to concoct a glue for their arrows.
 They also made a lather of the crushed bulbs and threw it into creeks to stun fish.
-White settlers stuffed mattresses with the plant's fiber.
+White settlers stuffed mattresses with the plant's stone and the great bowl of Santa Ynez Canyon.
+As the trail nears the canyon floor, it descends more precipitously.
+Once on the canyon bottom, turn left (down-canyon) and enter a lush environment shaded by oak and sycamore.